About BuybackWhat is Buyback?

-Buyback is conducted in the lobby of the Bookstore in Moraine Hall during the final exam week of each full term (spring and fall).
-Buyback hours generally run from 9 am to 6 pm Monday through Thursday and 9 am to 2 pm on the Friday of final exam week.
-You can pick up card with more specific information during the week before buyback.back to top
+Buyback is held at the University Bookstore during the final exam week of each full term (spring and fall).
+Buyback hours generally run from 9 am to 6 pm Monday through Thursday and 9 am to 2 pm on the Friday of final exam week.back to top

 No, a receipt is not necessary.back to top

 We designate dates for buyback to correspond with the end of the semester.
 By the end of the semester we have a more complete list of books that are needed for the next semester.
 Books on our list will generally bring higher prices for you than those not needed for the following semester.back to top